tonykalalian/NewsLetter/README.md

 # Newsletter
-Signing up to my mail chimp news letter using mail chimp api
+Sign up to my newsletter on mailchimp using api